Bangstry/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  Essentially token is used for user authentication.

 - [ ] What steps can you take in your web apps to keep your data secure?
+  Set up authentication and add private/protected routes to the app.
 - [ ] Describe how web servers work.
+  Web servers are programs that use HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to the users requests, which are forwarded by their computers'.
+All computers that host Web sites must have Web server programs.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Create = PUT or POST Read = GET Update = PUT Delete = DELETE

 ## Project Set Up